Ryagg/scifi_zone/README.md

 #### **Imagery**

 Actor images were obtained from [Wikimedia](https://commons.wikimedia.org/w/index.php?search=&title=Special:MediaSearch&type=image).
 A [SOURCE.md](https://docs.google.com/spreadsheets/d/1rQUjvQ1QUJXCy0xjzFvaGLI8nwJdJbU3G1KA6ERHgbY/edit#gid=0) was created containing information about the image author, license + attribution, an image description and the URLs both for the image file and the image page.
-The images were then uploaded to [Cloudinary](https://cloudinary.com/) and transformed.
+The images were compressed at [Tinyjpg](https://tinyjpg.com/), and then uploaded to [Cloudinary](https://cloudinary.com/) and transformed.
 The transformation includes changing the resolution, changing the format depending on the used browser, and adding image credit.
 For this purpose, several transformations had to be created to apply the correct image credit to each image.

 Images used on the tickets and packages pages were obtained from [Freepik](https://www.freepik.com/home).
 Credit for each image is given below in the media section.